thebabush/binja_sibyl/README.md

 ## Speed

-Currently, binja_sibyl uses a single thread so, as of now, it's slower than running Sibyl manually.
+Currently, Binja Sibyl uses a single thread so, as of now, it's slower than running Sibyl manually.

 ## Props

-Shout out to Camille MOUGEY, the author os Sibyl.
+Shout out to Camille MOUGEY, the author of Sibyl.
 The underlying is pretty clever.